golang/proposal/design/2981-go-test-json.md

 Implementation steps:

-1. Add `type Status` and add new fields to `testing.BenchmarkResult`.
+1. Add `type State` and add new fields to `testing.BenchmarkResult`.
     Modify `testing.(*B).launch` to fill the new fields.
 1. Add `-test.json` flag, `type CoverageResult` and `type JSONResult` to the `testing` package.